substrate-system/baowser/README.md

 Streaming hash-based verification in the browser.

 This is based on the [`bao` library](https://github.com/oconnor663/bao).
 That's where the name comes from.
+Also, look at [bab](https://github.com/worm-blossom/bab).

 [See a live demo](https://substrate-system.github.io/baowser/)